 My journey on this path began when I attended an intro yoga class at a studio here in Calgary.
 I felt at ease as my breath held space for me to connect with my body in present time.
 It was an amazing feeling and sparked the right amount of curiosity which ignited my passionate career path today.
 In 2012, I went on to complete a 200 hour teacher training at Yoga Passage, followed by a Yoga Nidra certification with Tanis Fishman.
 I later completed my level 3 of Critical Alignment Yoga and Therapy training with Gert Van Leeuwan and spent 2 months living in a Satyananda Ashram in New Zealand.
 My passion lies in yoga therapy, trauma recovery and psychosomatic healing.
 Today, I focus my teaching on Thrive yoga for Cancer survivors, yoga for a mental health unit at the FMC and Therapeutic Yoga classes that integrates practices of Critical Alignment Therapy.
 The practice of yoga and mindfulness, be it in movement or in stillness, has reshaped my life and will continue to be a life long self-study.
 I believe that we can connect to our purest potential and the core of who we are through the practice of disconnected awareness; where we discover the ability to quietly tune back into the wisdom of our hearts time and time again.
 This practice has changed my life and I am so blessed to have the opportunity to pay this beautiful gift forward.

-For me, yoga is a science.
+Yoga is a science for me.
 Yoga is a philosophy.
 Yoga is a way of life.
 These ancient postures are very specially designed to bring us closer to our true selves, a complex connection that is missing or lost for so many people today.
 I fell in love with the practice in 2009 and have never stopped learning from the incredibly beautiful lessons yoga has to offer.
 Connecting mind, body, and breath is an undeniably powerful strategy to bring balance to your life physically, mentally, emotionally, and spiritually.
 Yoga can give you a strong and healthy body, healing injuries and boosting overall health: this will lead to a more powerful mind.
 Yoga can improve your flexibility and agility: this will lead to a more open mind.
 These benefits will give you newfound awareness to face life's challenges and opportunities with grace and strength.

 I am a MOVER; I have a love and passion for movement, creative expression and adventure.
 I love hard work, fun, play and new challenges.